 Purdue beats quarterback-depleted Illinois 31-24

-Aiden O'Connell passed for two touchdowns and Purdue hung on to beat a COVID-19-decimated Illinois team that was down to its fourth-string quarterback, 31-24, on Saturday in a game marred by player absences and moments of utter confusion.
+Aiden O’Connell passed for two touchdowns and Purdue hung on to beat a COVID-19-decimated Illinois team that was down to its fourth-string quarterback, 31-24, on Saturday.

+Despite its woes, Illinois managed to make a game of it and was within seven points and 15 yards of tying the game with less than two minutes to play.
+Fourth-string QB Coran Taylor’s pass fell short and the Boilermakers (2-0, 2-0 Big Ten) took over on downs, sealing the victory.

+O’Connell finished 29-of-36 passing for 376 yards and the two scores for Purdue.
+David Bell was his favorite target, catching nine passes for 122 yards and a touchdown.

+“David always seems to make that big catch,” said Purdue coach Jeff Brohm.
+“He’s just a remarkable player with a tremendous sense of calm about him.”

+Brohm was back on the sidelines for the Boilermakers after missing the last game, a 24-20 win over Iowa, with a positive COVID-19 test.
+His brother, offensive coordinator Brian Brohm, coached the team in his absence.

-Sophomore Coran Taylor found himself at the Illini helm on his team’s second possession, following what appeared to be an ankle injury to last-minute starter Matt Robinson.
-Taylor threw for two touchdowns and was intercepted twice.
+Things went a bit differently for Illinois (0-2, 0-2).
+Sophomore Taylor found himself at the helm on his team’s second possession, following what appeared to be an ankle injury to last-minute starter — and third-string QB — Matt Robinson.

+Taylor, who had only a couple of reps with the team the past week, was 17 of 29 for 233 yards and two touchdowns.
+He was intercepted twice.

+“Did we play hard?” asked Illinois coach Lovie Smith.
+“Did we handle a tough situation?
+Yes, we did.
+We’re not in a bubble.
+We live in the real world.
+I thought everyone stepped up and did a good job.”

-Starting QB Brandon Peters was announced as a scratch shortly before kickoff after testing positive for COVID-19 on Thursday.
+Illini starting QB Brandon Peters was announced as a scratch shortly before kickoff after testing positive for COVID-19 on Thursday.
 Peters’ backup, Isaiah Washington, also missed the game due to contact-tracing protocols, said Illinois spokesman Kent Brown.
-Also among the missing was field-goal kicker James McCourt.
+In all, 12 Illinois players were scratched, including field-goal kicker James McCourt.

-Despite all of its player issues, Illinois (0-2, 0-2 Big Ten) still made a game of it and was within seven points and 15 yards of tying the game with less than two minutes to play.
-Taylor’s pass fell short and the Boilermakers (2-0, 2-0) took over on downs, sealing the victory.
+Peters and Moore were the only Illinois players to test positive for the virus, Smith said.
+“The rest are because of contract tracing.”

 The game was played without spectators and, for the most part, without updated official statistics available in the press box.